calvinmetcalf/catiline/README.md

 var workers = communist({sum:function(a,cb){cb(a[0]+a[1]);},square:function(a){return a*a;},4);
 ```

-Just add a number after the object (dosn't work with a function quite yet) and it will create that number or workers.
+Just add a number after the object (for a function just wrap it in `{data:YOUR FUNC}` and it's identical) and it will create that number or workers.
 Then calls will be divided among them, you can also call bulk methods works just like the regular method but also can call bulk methods which return arrays:

 ```javascript